Ashwathm12/Experiment--02-Implementation-of-combinational-logic-/README.md

    - Give the Input Combinations according to the Truth Table amd then simulate the Output waveform

 ## Program:
-/*
-Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
-Developed by:Ashwath M
-RegisterNumber:23000309
-*/
 ```
 module verilog(A,B,C,D,F1);
 input A,B,C,D;